BradleyChatha/jcli/README.md

 ## Bash Completion

-JCLI provides automatic autocomplete for commands (currently only for command arguments, not commands themselves) via the `jcli.autocomplete` package.
+JCLI ~~provides~~ will provide automatic autocomplete for commands (currently only for command arguments, not commands themselves) via the `jcli.autocomplete` package.

-yada yada, do this up eventually once this is up and running again (it's almost ready though!).

 ## Command Introspection